-In order to ensure programmes continue to meet their academic and professional aims and objectives, Directors of Content are required to prepare an Annual Monitoring Report (AMR).
+In order to ensure programmes continue to meet their academic and professional aims and objectives, Directors of Content are required to prepare an annual monitoring report.
 The reports include module feedback as well as external examiner reports and responses.
-They are reviewed at Faculty and Institutional level and are published on the University intranet under the Quality webpage where student can view these.
+They are reviewed at Faculty and Institutional level.